Marikit-Rizza/Marikit-Rizza/README.md

 🚀 Interested in building real-world applications that solve everyday problems 📚 Lifelong learner who enjoys experimenting with new technologies 🔗 Let’s collaborate on open-source projects and innovative ideas!
-- 📫 How to reach me send message to my email: roblesrizzamae@gmail.com
+📫 How to reach me send message to my email: roblesrizzamae@gmail.com
-- - 😄 Pronouns: she/her
 - ⚡ Fun fact: I dont eat vegetables.

 <!---